Maximizing Your Creative Potential as a Color Blind Photographer

 • Embracing your color blindness as a unique perspective

-• Examples of successful color blind photographers
+• Examples of successful color-blind photographers

-• Techniques for maximizing your creative potential as a color blind photographer
+• Techniques for maximizing your creative potential as a color-blind photographer

-• Color blind friendly photo editing software
+• Color-blind friendly automated photo editing software

 Definition of color blindness